Clostridioides difficile Infection: Fidaxomicin vs Vancomycin and FMT Evidence

 Fecal Microbiota Transplantation and Live Biotherapeutics

 FMT achieves cure rates of 80-90% for multiply recurrent CDI.
-The PUNCH CD3 trial led to FDA approval of fecal microbiota spores, live (Vowst/SER-109), an oral formulation demonstrating 88% sustained clinical response versus 60% with placebo at 8 weeks for recurrent CDI after standard antibiotic treatment.
-RBX2660 (Rebyota), a rectally administered microbiota-based product, achieved treatment success in 70.6% versus 57.5% placebo in the PUNCH CD3 trial.
+The ECOSPOR III trial led to FDA approval of fecal microbiota spores, live (Vowst/SER-109), an oral formulation demonstrating 88% sustained clinical response versus 60% with placebo at 8 weeks for recurrent CDI after standard antibiotic treatment.
+RBX2660 (Rebyota), a rectally administered microbiota-based product, achieved treatment success in 70.6% versus 57.5% placebo in the PUNCH CD3 trial[5].
 Both represent standardized alternatives to conventional donor-dependent FMT.

 Clinical Decision Framework: Selecting the Right Approach